Sony Settles USC Copyright Lawsuit

 Sony Music Entertainment has settled its copyright infringement lawsuit against the University of Southern California (USC).
 The case, filed in March 2025, accused USC of using Sony-owned recordings without permission in social media posts promoting its athletics programs.

 Why does this matter?
-Well, if you've ever seen a college sports promo video, you know they're often set to popular tracks, cranking up the hype.
+If you've ever seen a college sports promo video, you know they're often set to popular tracks, cranking up the hype.
 In this case, Sony alleged that USC used 170 of its songs, including hits from Beyoncé, Britney Spears, and Michael Jackson, without shelling out the licensing fees.
 Sony initially sought damages that could have totaled over $42 million.

 Settlement Details